 Prepare your Valve

 The best thing that our experts will first suggest is removing the plastic cup on the valve (if yours is missing, no big deal – sometimes they get lost).
 For Schrader valves unscrew the tiny nut that locks the valve (this step is usually skipped for the Presta valve).
 The nut won’t fall so screw as much as you can/ tap it a little.
-Many readers who bought this stroller also read about Best Lightweight Stroller.
+Also read about Best Lightweight Stroller.

 Know Tire Pressure